jackyzha0/jackyzha0.github.io/content/thoughts/Nash equilibrium.md

 - PHIL321A
 ---

 If no player can do better by unilaterally changing strategy, given the other players’ strategies.
-This is a criterion of individual rationality (see [[thoughts/Pareto optimality]] for group rationality)
+This is a criterion of individual [[thoughts/rationality]] (see [[thoughts/Pareto optimality]] for group rationality)